The Great Emperor of China once asked the tea master Lao Cha:

 – Tell me, old master, how were you able to achieve a tea with such extraordinary taste?

-— This wasn’t difficult, my Emperor.
-All I had to do was wait 800 years until the tea bushes reach the ideal age, and the soil surrounding their roots soaks up all the wild fruits and becomes rich and moist.
+– This wasn’t difficult, my Emperor.
+All I had to do was wait for a hundred years until the tea bushes reached the ideal age, and the soil surrounding their roots absorbed all the wild fruits, becoming rich and moist.
 This is the secret.

-This tea is made from old trees (Gu Shu) growing in the wild mountainous area of Fengqing, Yunnan, at 1500 meters elevation.
-The natural ecological environment in the area provides ideal growing conditions for black tea cultivation, free from pollutants and chemicals.
+This tea comes from old trees growing in the wild at an elevation of over 2,000 meters in the National Nature Reserve in Lincang, Yunnan.
+The natural ecological environment provides ideal conditions for tea cultivation, free from pollutants and chemicals.

-The oily black leaves are plump and tight.
-Unlike ordinary Dian Hong, you will notice that they have little - if any golden hair.
-The clear, bright orange tea soup has a smooth entrance, soft, mellow mouthfeel, and intensive returning sweetness (Hui Gan).
-Notes of ripe fruits and honey fragrance and a rich, layered taste with woody base notes evoke a landscape of blooming meadow amid a lush spring forest.
-After sipping, wait till the cup cools down - you will feel a strong honey aroma lingering at the bottom.
-Due to the trees growing without human intervention, the bottom leaves are not uniform, with irregular leaf edges.
-They are plump, with strong luster and good stretch - a sign of rich nutritional content and fertile surroundings.
+The oily black-and-purple leaves are plump and tight.
+The clear, deep orange tea soup has a smooth entrance, soft, refreshing mouthfeel, and intense returning sweetness (回甘 – Hui Gan).
+Notes of berries, smoked plums, and tropical fragrance evoke a landscape of blooming meadow amid a lush spring forest.
+After sipping, smell the empty cup – you will be rewarded with a unique aroma lingering at the bottom.

 Brewing guidelines: